chadrwalters/nova/README.md

 - `.state/`: Tracks processing status, file hashes, and modification times
 - `phases/`: Contains phase-specific processing outputs
   - `markdown_parse/`: Initial parsing of markdown and conversion of other formats (contains only markdown files)
+  - `markdown_consolidate/`: Consolidates markdown files with their attachments and related content
-  - `markdown_consolidate/`: Final consolidated markdown output
+  - `markdown_aggregate/`: Combines all consolidated files into a single markdown document
 - `images/`: Handles all image-related processing
   - `original/`: Stores original images in their source format
   - `processed/`: Contains optimized and converted images